 - Forfeitures: Forfeitures hold employer contribution amounts that accrue when you leave the plan and you’re not fully vested in the plan.
 Vesting means that you own the money in your plan.
 If you’re not fully vested and you leave your job, your company can take the money in your plan.

-How does the catch-up contribution limit work?
 You can apply the catch-up contribution limit from the start of the year till the end of the year as long as you are 50 from when you start saving.
-Let’s say you happened to turn 50 on December 31, 2020.
+Let’s say you happened to turn 50 on December 31, 2022.
 You can still take advantage of the catch-up contribution for the entire year.

 You can use Personal Capital’s data-driven financial tools to determine how your contribution will impact your future.
 Take a look at Antonia’s story.
 Antonia considered several types of finance companies for wealth management but she enjoyed using Personal Capital’s data-driven financial tools.
 She could visualize how Personal Capital’s portfolio rebalancing and tax optimization worked, and she uses a great word to describe Personal Capital’s onboarding process to her friends: “seamless.”

-She calls Personal Capital’s blend of technology and personal advice “more 21st century.”
+She enjoys Personal Capital’s blend of technology and personal advice.
 She added, “I don’t need a company with walnut-paneled offices.
 It’s a modern, intelligent approach.”

 Getting a comprehensive overview of both the big picture and detailed snapshots shows you exactly what maxing out your contribution limit can do for you.